paiqo/Databricks-VSCode/README.md

 ## FAQ
+**Q:** I cannot execute the downloaded notebooks against the Databricks cluster - what shall I do?

+**A:** This extension allows you to manage your Databricks workspace via the provided REST API (up-/download notebooks, manage jobs, clusters, ..., etc. ).
+The interactive execution part of this extension.
+To execute a local code on an existing Databricks cluster please use [Databricks-Connect](https://docs.databricks.com/dev-tools/databricks-connect.html) - the official tool from DAtabricks to do this.
+These two tools are not directly related to/dependent on each other but work very well together and it makes sense to set them up together.

 **Q:** What can I do if none of the tabs/browsers is showing anything?

 **A:** This is very likely an issue with the connection.
 Please make sure that especially `apiRootUrl` and `personalAccessToken` are set correctly.
 If you are sure th values are correct, please check the logs in the output window and filter for this extension.